MileHacker Logo

 Payment Methods

 Mobile payment apps, specifically Alipay (支付宝) and WeChat Pay (微信支付), dominate transactions.
-Setting these up associated with an international credit card or Chinese bank account is highly recommended for daily transactions.
+Setting these up linked with an international credit card or Chinese bank account is highly recommended for daily transactions.
 Many smaller vendors accept only mobile payments.
 ATMs are widely available in banks and shopping centers; look for Visa or Mastercard logos.

 Essential Apps